ericchu94/chat/documentation/BRD.md

 * Old messages can be seen, including those sent while user is offline
  * Users can still leave messages if no one that they are chatting with is online
 * Users can leave a group chat at anytime
-  * The rest of the participants can still chat and will see a system text saying "X has left the group chat."
+  * The rest of the participants can still chat and will see indication saying "X has left the group chat."
-  * If users leave, a popup message will show up stating that they have left the group chat
+  * If users leave, a message will show up stating that they have left the group chat
   * A user can still review the group chat history up until the point of when they leave after they leave
     * If the number of participants reach one, then that last participant will not be able to send any more messages, but they can still view the chat history
   * If all participants leave the group chat, then the group chat instance wll be removed